 Bankruptcy works as a safety net for individuals, families, and businesses by helping them get back on their feet financially when overwhelmed by debt.
-For many, filing bankruptcy is a natural step after a job loss, pandemic, divorce, or another unexpected event because it relieves the stress associated with illness-related medical bills, foreclosure, credit card bills, and more.
+For many, filing bankruptcy is a natural step after an unexpected event like a job loss, illness, or divorce.
+Bankruptcy relieves the stress associated with medical bills, foreclosure, credit card balances, and more.

 Being bankrupt is the last thing anyone wants, but it happens.
 Fortunately, our legal system helps people start over by filing for bankruptcy.